 BLM’s multiple-use mission is to sustain the health and productivity of public lands for the use and enjoyment of present and future generations.
-In support of the mission, the State Director has established the BLM Arizona Strategic Goals to reflect national and state priorities.
-Employee and operational excellence serve as the foundation for achieving all the state’s strategic goals.
+In support of this mission, employee and operational excellence serve as the foundation for achieving all the state’s strategic goals.

 Arizona Bureau of Land Management is responsible for administering more than 12 million surface acres of public land.
 To manage these vast resources, our agency hires individuals in a wide variety of occupations such as range management, hydrology, civil engineering, surveying, outdoor recreation planning, heavy equipment operation, wildland fire management, and law enforcement.
 We also recruit for administrative occupations such as budget and finance, contracting, information technology, public affairs, and clerical.
 We meet that challenge with a talented and creative workforce.

 The Bureau of Land Management in Arizona is comprised of the Arizona State Office, four districts, and nine field offices.
 The Arizona State Office provides technical and administrative expertise and support to field units and coordinates the accomplishment of mission critical work throughout the organization.

 Each of the four districts in the organization has a unique distribution of workload priorities.

 - The Phoenix District focuses on high priority programs associated with demands for recreation, energy and transportation corridors, and open space.